 Note: Research Funding is only available to students whose programs are housed on the Lakeside Campuses.

 The Research Experience for Master's Programs fellowship is designed to give Master's students an opportunity to partner with faculty members to engage in a mentored research experience that provides intellectual depth and breadth along with a capacity to think critically and reason analytically.
-Fellows will receive $2,000 and are selected on a competitive basis to outstanding students who have a demonstrated record of academic excellence.
+Fellows will receive $2,000 and are selected on a competitive basis to outstanding students who have a demonstrated record of academic excellence but are in a degree program without the option of a thesis component.
 Students with identities that are under-represented in their disciplines are strongly encouraged to apply.
-The graduate student application deadline for this competitive fellowship is early December.

 The Research Mentoring Program (RMP) is designed to partner graduate students who are working on their dissertation research with undergraduates who are interested in participating in research.
 The graduate student application deadline for this competitive summer fellowship is early December.
 Once the approved activities are finished, please submit original receipts and a completed reimbursement form to the Awards Coordinator in the Graduate School to receive reimbursement for expenditures.

 Loyola University Chicago is committee to ensuring that all its faculty and students have the opportunity to be properly trained in the ethical and responsible conduct of research and scholarly integrity and are held to the highest possible ethical standards.
 All lakeside campus researchers and students receiving eternal funding from NSF or NIH or other federal agencies requiring training must complete this two-day course.
 Graduate students in the Health Sciences Division should follow the RCRS training structure on that campus.
 In addition, beginning Fall 2011, the Graduate School is requiring RCRS training for all matriculating PhD students and master’s students completing a thesis.